pepebonet/DL_Workshop/README.md

     conda create --name dl_intro python=3.8
     conda activate dl_intro

 From there the only packages that are needed are `tensorflow` and `keras` for now and that `jupyter notebooks` can be run.
+Remember the recommendation of using `Google Colab` instead of running it locally.

 # Materials